san650/ember-cli-page-object/DOCUMENTATION.md

 ### `.text`

 Returns the inner text of the element.
-Note that whitespace from the beginning and end of a string is removed for convenience.
+Note that whitespace from the beginning and end of the string is removed for convenience.

 Attribute signature